nus-cs2103-AY2223S2/tp/docs/tutorials/TracingCode.md

 1. Similar to before, you can step over/into statements in the `LogicManager#execute()` method to examine how the control is transferred to the `Storage` component and what happens inside that component.

-   <div markdown="span" class="alert alert-primary">:bulb: **Intellij Tip:** When trying to step into a statement such as `storage.saveAddressBook(model.getAddressBook())` which contains multiple method calls, Intellij will let you choose (by clicking) which one you want to step into.
+   <div markdown="span" class="alert alert-primary">:bulb: **Intellij Tip:** When trying to step into a statement such as `AB3StorageComposite.saveAddressBook(model.getAddressBook())` which contains multiple method calls, Intellij will let you choose (by clicking) which one you want to step into.
    </div>

-1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonAddressBook#saveAddressBook()` method which calls the `JsonSerializableAddressBook` constructor, to create an object that can be _serialized_ (i.e., stored in storage medium) in JSON format.
+1. As you step through the code inside the `Storage` component, you will eventually arrive at the `JsonAddressBook#saveAddressBook()` method which calls the `JsonSerializableAddressBook` constructor, to create an object that can be _serialized_ (i.e., stored in AB3StorageComposite medium) in JSON format.
 That constructor is given below (with added line breaks for easier readability):

     **`JsonSerializableAddressBook` constructor:**
     ``` java